-Be advised that all the above charts and exhibits represent the preliminary budget only, which incorporates all the puts and takes from our three budget workshops and additional TMO adjustments.
-The budget is now ready for legal authorization as required by the Pennsylvania Second Class Township Code.
-It will also be available for public inspection and will be posted in its entirety on the Township's Official Website at www.uprov-montco.org.
-The final budget adoption is scheduled for Monday, December 2, 2024.
+Be advised that all the above charts and exhibits incorporate all the puts and takes from our three budget workshops and additional TMO adjustments as explained.
+The budget was legally posted as required by the Pennsylvania Second Class Township Code.
+It was also available for public inspection and posted in its entirety on the Township's Official Website at www.uprov-montco.org.